The University Honors Program

 - San Salvador, El Salvador-Case de la Solidaridad

 Loyola Marymount University is a member of the Association of Jesuit Colleges and Universities, which represents the 28 Jesuit colleges and universities in the United States.
 Studying abroad through an AJCU program provides students with an opportunity to continue academic endeavors while developing on a personal level.
 Course offerings needed to complete core requirements are often offered through AJCU study abroad programs.
 AJCU programs may also allow students to explore service-learning opportunities.

 LMU Summer Programs

-LMU Summer Study Abroad programs, typically four to five weeks, provide a rich academic experience complemented by short cultural excursions.
-Students can take core and specialized courses for which they will receive LMU credit and grades.
-Each program is led by LMU faculty members whose expertise in the country and subject matter give a lasting perspective of the host country and provide a strong academic foundation.
+Summer Study Abroad programs offer core and specialized courses, for which students receive LMU credit and grades.
+Each program is led by LMU faculty members whose expertise in both country and subject matter will allow students to excel academically and get a true glimpse of the country.

 Other University Services

 The Academic Resource Center, located on the second floor of Daum Hall, is LMU’s tutoring and writing center.
 Students, faculty, and staff can enlist the help of tutors and specialists to enhance the learning process.
 Peer tutors work with students one-on-one or in small groups discussing course concepts, reviewing class notes, and preparing for exams.
 Writing tutors provide assistance with papers across the curriculum.
 The professional staff also work with faculty and academic departments to enhance student success for requested courses.
 For additional information on ARC services, please call 310.338.2847 or visit http://www.lmu.edu/academics/Academic_Support_Services/arc.htm.

 Basil P. Caloyeras Center for Modern Greek Studies